bigbadcon/bbc-11ty/src/public-health-policy.md

 ## COVID-19 Support Resources

-In the event that you contract COVID-19 just before, during, or shortly after Big Bad Con, we’ve gathered resources to help you isolate and get treatment. \[\[Link to resources\]\]
+In the event that you contract COVID-19 just before, during, or shortly after Big Bad Con, we’ve gathered [resources to help you isolate and get treatment](/covid-19-support-resources/).

 **_Please note_**_: The guidelines in this document are based on information currently available regarding the behavior and characteristics of the COVID-19 virus, public health information, and local or state guidelines with respect to large gatherings.
 As more clarity with respect to these variables emerges, it is expected that these guidelines may need to be adjusted accordingly._